MohamedSelimMah/Trojan_Calculator_Simulator/README.md

+Here’s the updated README with your request to mention the addition of a keylogger in the next version:

+---

-# Trojan Calculator Simulator (GUI) - Educational Tool v1.0
+# Trojan Calculator Simulator (GUI) - Educational Tool v1.5

 **Author**: MohamedSelim
 **GitHub**: [ZeroOne](https://github.com/MohamedSelimMah)